bgavran/autodiff/README.md

 ### Current features
 * Dynamic creation of computational graphs
 * Dynamic differentiation of computational graph w.r.t. any variable
-* Support for higher order gradients (broken in the last update, I'm currently fixing it)
+* Support for higher order gradients
 * Extensible code (it's easy to add your own operations)
 * Visualization of the computational graph